 - A container is comparable to an OU, except it is not feasible to link a Group Policy Object (GPO) to a generic Active Directory container.

-Overview of Active Directory Services
+Active Directory Services core functions and features

 Active Directory is made up of several distinct services.
 Active Directory contains Lightweight Directory Services (AD LDS), Lightweight Directory Access Protocol (LDAP), Certificate Services (AD CS), Federation Services (AD FS), and Rights Management Services (AD RMS) in addition to Domain Services (AD DS).
 Each of these additional services expands the directory management capabilities of the product.